Brodski/audio2text/README.md

 # Bski Captions

+- Search transcriptions and then get video with timestamp/clip
+- I made this to help me learn NodeJS and related tech to it.

 ### https://bski.one
 - A NodeJS server utilizing AWS services and a MongoDB Atlas cluster
 - Content is stored in a S3 bucket, contains; many videos and their transcripts with timestamps